Girls Want Girls

 "Girls Want Girls" is a song by Canadian rapper Drake featuring American rapper Lil Baby.
 It is the third track on the former's sixth studio album Certified Lover Boy, released on September 3, 2021, and sent to rhythmic contemporary radio on September 28, 2021, as the album's second official single.

 The R&B and trap song, written alongside producers Oz and Ambezza, is about the artists being attracted to lesbians.
-It received mixed to negative reviews, with critics praising it as catchy but criticizing the lyrics as confusing and fetishistic.
+It received mixed reviews, with critics praising it as catchy but criticizing the lyrics as confusing and fetishistic.
 Criticisms were also levelled against lyrics about Drake being a lesbian himself, which critics considered immature.
-It peaked at number two on the UK Singles Chart, the ARIA Singles Chart, and the Billboard Hot 100, matching "Wants and Needs", another Drake and Lil Baby collaboration, as the latter's highest charting song on the latter chart.
+It peaked at number two on the UK Singles Chart, the ARIA Singles Chart, and the Billboard Hot 100, matching "Wants and Needs", another Drake collaboration, as well as "Do We Have a Problem?" with Nicki Minaj, as Baby's highest charting song on the latter chart.

 Composition

 "Girls Want Girls" is a downtempo, melodic R&B and trap song which contains interpolations of Drake's song "Time Flies".
 It was produced by Oz and Ambezza and features vocals from Lil Baby.
 It is the fifth collaboration between Drake and Lil Baby, after "Yes Indeed", "Never Recover", "Wants and Needs", and the remix of Future's "Life Is Good" also featuring DaBaby.
 On the song, Drake raps about being attracted to lesbians, and about attempting to seduce a homosexual woman by claiming that he is also a lesbian, rapping, "Yeah, say that you a lesbian, girl, me too".
 The Guardian's Alim Kheraj wrote that the song was "either about a night out picking up women with a lesbian friend or...[the] insinuation that [Drake] could 'turn' a queer woman".